quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

 * Deep Character Analysis: Focus on the psychological development of characters or their hidden motivations, not just their basic descriptions.
 * Author Biography & Context: You must extract questions about the author's life events that shaped their work, as well as specific differences between the author and similar writers mentioned in the text.
 * Non-literary Text Analysis (Neumělecký text): You must include at least one question targeting the functional style (funkční styl), stylistic procedure (slohový postup), or specific vocabulary of the non-literary text section.
-* Literary Terminology: You must test general definitions provided at the end of the study guides (e.g., epika, próza, satira).
+* Literary Terminology (STRICT): You must generate a unique quiz object for EVERY SINGLE DEFINITION provided in the 'Vysvětlení termínů' section without exception.

 **4. STRICT JSON SCHEMA**
 Every object in the JSON array must possess exactly these keys, formatted precisely according to the rules below: